 “We’re working with a few farms directly … a couple out in Geelong and some out in Yarragon and the Gippsland area,” McGlone says.

 The wine list will run about 45 to 50 per cent natural, and there’ll be a focus on Eastern European spirits.

 “We want to make it somewhere where the food’s really good but you can [still] stand on the table and drink out of the bottle as well,” Delany says.

 Natural History will be open Monday to Saturday from 7am to late.
-It will open in February 2018.
+It is slated to open this February.